justindav1s/openshift-ansible-on-openstack/README.md

 See : https://github.com/justindav1s/openshift-tasks

-1. run setup.sh script, this sets up project, jenkins, policy
+1. run setup.sh script, this sets up project, jenkins with persistent storage, policy
 2. in Jenkins create a new item of type "Pipeline"
     - inside specify "pipline from scm"
     - add openshift-tasks repo